The Rooftop Farm Wimbledon

 Join the Community

 With plenty of exciting plans in the pipeline, follow us on Facebook and Instagram for our latest news and events, including The Rooftop Farm tours.
+You can join our mailing list so you never miss an update!

 If you are interested in ordering our produce or are a local community group looking to host an event at our farm, please contact rooftopfarm@wquarter.com.